 You told me many wonderful things about your dog!
-However, you focused on her color and texture without considering other features.
-How big is she?
-Is she thin or plump?
-Can you tell me anything about her face?
-Snowt?
-Whiskers?
-Are her legs long or short, thin or stubby?
-Is her tail long and thin or short and fluffy?
-Does it hang or wag?
-How about her bark?
-Does she while, growl, bark, yap, or ...?
-And what can you say about her behavior?
-Is Princess calmor frisky?
-Does she jump, run, hop, or spin?
-Maybe she just lies around all day?
+However, you focused so much on her color & texture that you left out important details about her other features.
+For example:

+- · How big is she? - · Is she thin or plump? - · What can you say about her face?
+Snout?
+Whiskers? - · Are her legs long or short, skinny or stubby? - · Is her tail long and thin or short and fluffy?
+Does it hang?
+Does it wag? - · How about Princess's bark?
+Does she whine, growl, or yap? - \ And what can you say about her behavior?
+Is she calmor frisky?
+Does she jump, dash, hop, or spin?
+Or may be she just lies around all day?
+Can you think of other details to add?
+Of course, you won't be able to use all of these ideas.
+Choose a few to spice up your composition and round out your description.

-is there anything else you want to add?
-You won't be able to use all these ideas.
-Choose a few to spice up your composition and round out your description of Princess.
-I'm looking forward to a terrific revision-let's see what you can do!
+I'm looking forward to a terrific revision-let's see what you can do! "

-Lesson 2: Describing a Pet Student's Final Draft
+Student's Final Draft